artemnikitin/podlodka-qa-crew-mobile-infra/ci/jenkins.md

 - All plugins with `Pipeline` in the name
 - All plugins with `Blue Ocean` in the name
 - https://plugins.jenkins.io/ec2/ (alternatively you can use https://plugins.jenkins.io/ec2-fleet/)
-- https://plugins.jenkins.io/aws-device-farm/ (if you want to use Jenkins plugin to run tests on AWS Device Farm)
+- https://plugins.jenkins.io/aws-device-farm/ (Optional, if you want to use Jenkins plugin to run tests on AWS Device Farm)

 ### Setup MacOS build node
 - Go to `Manage Jenkins` -> `Manage Nodes and Clouds` -> `New Node` or [http://<your_host>/computer/new](http://<your_host>/computer/new)